coopdigital/being-agile/README.md

 choose _being_ agile over _doing_ agile

-We expect our teams to be similar but different, shaped by the context they are in but expressing similar principles
+We expect our teams to be similar but different, shaped by the context they are in but expressing the same principles

 What Andy Longshaw calls "2021 style agile"